|

 Şırzı Inscription

-Rock inscription is located near the Şırzı village (now Boğazgören), about 8 km north of Hekimhan town of Malatya.
+The Şırzı inscription is located near the Şırzı village (now Boğazgören), about 8 km north of Hekimhan town of Malatya.
 It was first reported in 1936.
-The rock outcrop has a 4 line luwian hieroglyph inscription and a 5th line on a horizontal surface above.
-Apparently the carver did not smooth the rock surface and therefore letters skip over holes and cracks of it, they do not follow regular lines.
-Inscription belongs to a king of Malatya (Malizi) celebrating a local construction, possibly a mine.
-Inscription includes favours towards god Runtiyas and protective curses.
-The king name is given as "Sati(?)-runtiyas, son of Sahwis".
-Sahwis may be identified as Sahu from Urartu sources who is the father of a Malatya king Hilaruada, possibly a brother of the author.
-Thus the inscription may be estimated to 8th cent BCE.
+The rock outcrop has a 4-line Hieroglyphic Luwian inscription and a 5th line on a horizontal surface above.
+Apparently the carver did not smooth the rock surface, and therefore letters skip over holes and cracks and thus do not follow regular lines.
+The inscription belongs to a ruler (Country Lord) of Malatya (Malizi) celebrating the construction of a structure.
+It includes favors towards the god Runtiya and protective curses.
+The ruler's name is given as "Runtiya(?), son of Sahwi."
+Hawkins suggests that Sahwi may be identified as Sahu from Urartu sources, who is the father of a Malatean King Hilaruada (Luwian Hilaruntiya(?)).
+If so, the Runtiya(?) of this inscription would be a brother of Hilaruada, and the inscription may date to the 8th century BCE.

 |